SamLegrand/lsh/README.md

 # IR assignment 3: Plagiarism detection system

+The report can be found [here](./report.pdf).

 ## LSH features
 ### Index creation
 The LSH class can compute a LSH index from a given csv document.
-We can customize the signature set size `M` and amount of rows in each band `r` values.
+We can customize the signature set size `M` and amount of rows in each band `r`.
 We can also modify the hash function being used for the minhashing operation.
 This pre-processes the documents according to what is specified in the report.

 ### Storing/loading index
 The LSH class can store the computed index to a json file, this can be helpful for big datasets where computing the index takes a long time.
 The index can of course be loaded again from the json file.